mhkeller/layercake/README.md

 ## Install

-LayerCake lives in your devDependencies alongside Svelte, which is lists as a peerDependency.
+LayerCake lives in your `devDependencies` alongside Svelte, which it lists as a `peerDependency`.

 ```sh
 npm install --save-dev layercake